FormidableLabs/redux-little-router/README.md

   yourReducer,
   initialState,
   createStoreWithRouter({
+    // The configured routes.
+Required.
-    routes, // required
+    routes,
-    basename: '/example', // optional, the basename for all routes
+    // The basename for all routes.
+Optional.
+    basename: '/example',
-    pathname: '/home', // the beginning URL.
-Required for client-only rendering.
+    // The initial URL.
+Required in all cases except for when
+    // rehydrating the state tree on the client after a server render.
+    pathname: '/home',
-    query: { // optional, the initial query string object
+    // The initial query string object.
+Optional.
+    query: {
       ex: 'ample'
     }
   })